lscblack/Deep-Q-Learning_Reforcement_Learning/README.md

-Perfect!
-I can rewrite the **README** to match your exact project structure.
-Here's a ready-to-use version:

 ```markdown
 ## Project Overview
 In this assignment, we implemented a Deep Q-Network (DQN) agent using **Stable Baselines 3** and **Gymnasium** to train the agent to play an Atari game.
 We experimented with multiple hyperparameters and policy types (MLPPolicy and CNNPolicy) to observe their effects on learning performance.
 After training, we evaluated the agent using `play.py` and recorded its performance in real-time.